 - Using your fingers flatten out each ball so it takes up the shape of the hollow tin.
 Then fill each pocket with 1 tablespoon of the pecan filling.

 - Bake at 350 degrees Fahrenheit for about 20-25 minutes.
-After the pecan pies cool, you can leave them as the are or drizzle a little bit of melted semisweet chocolate on top.
+After the pecan pies cool, you can leave them as they are or drizzle a little bit of melted semisweet chocolate on top.
 Tip: These can be made in advance and stored in an airtight container for up to 1 week.

 This recipe was originally posted on Nov 16, 2015, we’ve tweaked it a bit since then.